Appeal play: Other appeals

 An appeal may be executed if a fair ball becomes dead by leaving the playing field or becoming unplayable (home run, ground rule double, wild throw into stands/dugout, stuck in fence, drunk fan runs onto the field and steals the ball, etc.) if the defense believes a baserunner failed to touch a base before touching the next base to which they are entitled.
-For example, if the batter hits a ball which goes over the outfield fence in fair territory (whether a home run or ground rule double) but fails to touch first base before touching second base, they may not return to first base to correct his mistake once they have touched second, and they are out at first base if the defensive team appeals.
+For example, if the batter hits a ball which goes over the outfield fence in fair territory (whether a home run or ground rule double) but fails to touch first base before touching second base, they may not return to first base to correct their mistake once they have touched second, and they are out at first base if the defensive team appeals.
 In such a case, the plate umpire would put a new ball in play, and after the ball became live by rule, the defense could appeal the missed base.
 Again, the ball must be live.

 In U.S. high school games or other games governed by NFHS rules, the defense may execute any of the live ball appeals above during a dead ball by simply communicating the infraction to the umpire, so it is never necessary to attempt a live ball appeal; it is always safer for the defense to ask for time to make the ball dead, and then make any requests to the umpire.